 In addition, pursuant to ERISA, as amended by MPPAA, the Company could incur a partial or complete withdrawal liability upon withdrawing from a plan, exiting a market in which it does business with a union workforce or upon termination of a plan to the extent these plans are underfunded.

-On September 24, 2014, Knife River provided notice to the plan administrator of one of the MEPPs to which it is a participating employer that it was withdrawing from that plan effective October 26, 2014.
-The plan administrator will determine Knife River’s withdrawal liability, which the Company currently estimates at approximately $16.4 million (approximately $9.8 million after tax).
+On September 24, 2014, JTL-Wyoming provided notice to the plan administrator of one of the MEPPs to which it is a participating employer that it was withdrawing from that plan effective October 26, 2014.
+The plan administrator will determine JTL-Wyoming’s withdrawal liability, which the Company currently estimates at approximately $16.4 million (approximately $9.8 million after tax).
 The assessed withdrawal liability for this plan may be significantly different from the current estimate.
 Also, this plan's administrator has alleged that JTL-Wyoming owes additional contributions for periods of time prior to its withdrawal, which could affect its final assessed withdrawal liability.
 JTL-Wyoming dispute the plan administrator's demand for additional contributions, and on February 23, 2016, filed a declaratory judgment action in the United States District Court for the District of Wyoming to resolve the dispute.

 The Company's operations may be negatively impacted by cyber attacks or acts of terrorism.